Ernest Renan: Study at college of St Sulpice

 It was not mathematics but philology which was to settle Renan's gathering doubts.
 His course completed at Issy, in 1844 he entered the college of St Sulpice in order to take his degree in philology prior to entering the church, and, here, he began the study of Hebrew.
 He realized that the second part of the Book of Isaiah differs from the first not only in style but in date, that the grammar and the history of the Pentateuch are later than the time of Moses, and that the Book of Daniel is clearly written centuries after the time in which it is set.
 At night he read the new novels of Victor Hugo; by day, he studied Hebrew and Syriac under Arthur-Marie Le Hir.
-In October 1845, Renan left St Sulpice for Stanislas, a lay college of the Oratorians.
+In October 1845, Renan left Saint Sulpice for Stanislas, a lay college of the Oratorians.
 Still feeling too much under the domination of the church, he reluctantly ended the last of his associations with religious life and entered M. Crouzet's school for boys as a teacher.